ivaylokenov/CSharp-Web-Server/README.md

 3. Write a valid HTTP response and convert it to a byte array
 4. Add Content-Type and Content-Length headers (be careful with UTF8 characters)
 5. Read the request in chunks (1024 bytes each) and store it in a StringBuilder
-6. Extract separate Server and HTTP classes
+6. Extract separate server and HTTP classes
 7. Parse the HTTP request
+8. Create routing table which should allow various HTTP methods
+9. Make sure the HTTP server can populate the routing table
+10. Create specific HTTP response classes - TextResponse, for example
+11. Implement the ToString method for the HTTP response class